Cathedral Church of the Redemption: Education and Health

 The Cathedral Church of the Redemption serves the community through its activities in education and health.
-Music of the church is still on its organ built in 1931.
-Notable organists who played on the organ since its inception, were Sergeant Desmond Pye, Arthur Mahinder who played for thirty-two years and Bobby Chandy.
+The music of the church is still on its organ built in 1931.
+Notable organists who have played on the organ since its inception, were Sergeant Desmond Pye, Arthur Mahinder who played for thirty-two years and Bobby Chandy.

-Among many prestigious institutions under the diocese are:
+Among the many prestigious institutions under the diocese are: